LennardKrause/xrdPlanner/README.md

 > - A new parameter was added to allow for detector screen padding (plo.plot_padding), default is 0.

 ## Latest updates:
+  - 2025-03-04 Update: Added pxrd ghost lines to play with and compare the scattering using different parameters.
+  - 2025-03-04 Update: Made some improvements to the highlighting.
+  - 2025-03-04 Update: Trained most sub-windows to remember their place.
+  - 2025-03-04 Update: Started to declutter the code.
+  - 2025-03-04 Bugfix: Resynchronized the menu button for the angular grid (Thanks Frederik).
   - 2025-02-12 Bugfix: Fixed f-string SyntaxError crash on startup (python version < 3.12).
   - 2025-02-10 Update: Added the option to estimate Thomas-Cox-Hastings parameters (gaussian) from the estimated instrumental broadening.
   - 2025-02-10 Update: Reworked the hkl display and cone highlighting to make identification and location of hkl more straightforward.